Close Menu

 Louisiana $35,893

-SUVs remain the most popular new vehicle type, totaling about 64 percent of financed vehicles in the first quarter of 2025, according to Experian.
+SUVs remain the most popular new vehicle type, totaling over 63% of financed vehicles in the third quarter of 2025, according to Experian.

 Car loan delinquency by state